jaredcnance/jaredcnance.github.io/src/__wip/leveling-up-your-dotnet-testing/index.md

 `[Explicit]` and xUnit's `[Fact(Skip="...")]`.

 Often times developers will write tests to verify the functionality of a module at a particular time but fail to write the test in such a way that it can be run consistently in the future.
-There are three main reasons for this:
+I have observed three main causes of this:

 1.  **The test depends on some external state that is difficult to construct**

-In some cases these challenges associated are very real.
+In some cases these challenges are very real.
 But I encourage you to apply the initial investment so that your tests can protect you against future changes.
 In my experience, once these test are excluded from the test runs, they are rarely revisited.
+This means that all of the value gained from that test is realized during the micro-development cycle in which it was written and afterwards provides no value to the project.
+With some extra effort you will continue to reap benefits from that test for as long as that functionality exists.

 2.  **The test has external side effects**

-Generally, with a little effort and some clean up code—in xUnit this is done via `Dispose()`—this can be easily handled.
+Generally, with a little effort and some clean up code—in xUnit this is done via `Dispose()`—this can be easily handled in most cases.
 In part 2 of this blog post, I'll demonstrate how to make your tests transactional so that you don't even have to think about this issue.